When it comes to talent management, there’s a paradox that continues to confound HR leaders.

 Third, building a system to generate workforce insights is a long and expensive proposition.
 IT staff have little time due to competing priorities, and consultants charge a high price for their expertise.
 Hidden costs add to the bill—every new data source requires more implementation time, and every new analytic needs to be built from scratch.

 In spite of the challenges, the need to connect the workforce to business outcomes is critical, and there now is a viable and effective alternative to BI.
-New cloud-based workforce intelligence solutions are now available that provide turnkey data onboarding and management at a fraction of the time and cost of traditional methods, leaving HR and business leaders with the time and money to focus on business strategy and decision making.
+New cloud-based people analytics solutions are now available that provide turnkey data onboarding and management at a fraction of the time and cost of traditional methods, leaving HR and business leaders with the time and money to focus on business strategy and decision making.

 With the right solution, companies can avoid getting mired in the details of data processing and report creation and instead ask questions that directly tie the workforce to business KPIs, such as: